Kitware/trame/docs/content/docs/module-vtk.md

 ### How to use it?

-The component allows you to directly tap into a vtk.js interactor events so you can bind your own method from python to them.
+The component allows you to directly tap into a vtk.js interactor's events so you can bind your own method from Python to them.
 The list of available events can be found [here](https://github.com/Kitware/vtk-js/blob/b92ad5463150b88514fcb5020c1fa6c7fcfe2a4f/Sources/Rendering/Core/RenderWindowInteractor/index.js#L23-L60).

-The component also provides a convenient method for pushin a new image to the client when you're modifying your scene on the python side.
+The component also provides a convenient method for pushing a new image to the client when you're modifying your scene on the Python side.

 ```python
 from trame.html import vtk